filesender/filesender/docs/v2.0/security/index.md

 ---
-title: Documentation v2.0
+title: Reporting security issues
 ---

-# Reporting sensitive issues
+# Reporting security issues

 If you have found a bug or issue that might be security sensitive you can report that bug directly to the maintainer.
 You might like to